Facing opposition, May will bring Brexit deal back to parliament

 “Avoiding no deal is only possible if we can reach an agreement or if we abandon Brexit entirely.”

-She said the EU had offered “further clarification” on the most contentious aspects of her divorce deal, or withdrawal agreement, and that her government was exploring “further political and legal assurances”.
+She said the EU had offered “further clarification” on the most contentious aspects of the withdrawal agreement and her government was seeking “further political and legal assurances”.

-But with the EU offering little in the way of concessions to win over lawmakers, an increasing number of politicians are calling for a second referendum - something some of her ministers say could be avoided if the government tested Brexit scenarios in parliamentary votes.
+But with the EU unlikely to offer concessions that would win over lawmakers, more politicians are backing a second referendum - something some of her ministers say could be avoided if the government tested Brexit scenarios in parliamentary votes.

+“What is irresponsible is delaying a vote on her agreement, not because she is going to get any changes to it but because she wants to run down the clock and try and intimidate MPs (Members of Parliament) into supporting it to avoid no deal,” opposition Labour lawmaker Liz Kendall said in parliament.

 Parliament is deeply divided, with factions pressing for different options for future ties, exiting without a deal or remaining in the EU.